VangalaSaikishore/Recipe-App/README.md

 # Recipe App

-Welcome to your React project!
+Welcome to Recipe App project!
 This project was bootstrapped using Vite, a fast build tool for modern web development.

+i> The Recipe App is a web application that allows users to browse, search, and view different recipes. ii> Users can see a list of recipes, click on a recipe to view its details, and search for specific recipes by keywords. iii> Here it will give you complete information regarding preparation time, ingredients, steps to prepare the recipe, nutrition of the particular recipe. iii> The app is built using React.js for the user interface and Vite.js for fast development and bundling.

 ## Getting Started